SachinAshish/ToolBox-Pro/README.md

 sudo make stop
 ```

+> **Note** - The services will keep on running in the background if not stopped.

 ## Usage/Devlopment

 -  After running the containers the user interface will be available at `localhost:3000`

+-  For development purposes
--  For development purposes or for intergrating the APIs into your own platform refer to [containers.md](containers.md) for the details of all the docker container and how to access them, for different API endpoints refer to [endpoints.md](endpoints.md)
+   -  For intergrating the APIs into your own platform refer to [containers.md](containers.md)
+   -  For the details of all the docker container and how to access them, for different API endpoints refer to [endpoints.md](endpoints.md)
+   -  For details about the folder structure refer to [folder-structure.md](folder-structure.md)

 ## Tech Stack